Hello I'm looking for a baby southern flying squirrel. I am located in Alabama. Destinie Westmoreland

 Take time to learn what your guinea pig needs, including:

 care and feeding

 handling and training

 breeding guinea pigs

 baby guinea pigs.

+Availability: Abyssinian Guinea Pigs are fairly common among breeders, and may be found in pet stores.
+Prices vary.
 Guinea Pigs come in many varieties and are readily available at pet stores, shelters, and rescues.
 When looking to acquire a pet guinea pig make sure it is a healthy animal.
 A healthy guinea pig will have brilliant eyes, good sound teeth, and a healthy coat.
 Any age and either sex will make a good pet, however you should plan to get more than one as they are very social and do best with a companion.
 Get a same sex pair or you could end up having babies.